 Most serious college students understand the importance of trying to make the dean’s list.
-It’s one of those accomplishments that speaks to your drive, dedication, and ability to succeed.
-You may also have heard that being on that list can increase the odds of getting hired in the workforce.
+It’s one of those accomplishments listed on your resume that speaks to your drive, dedication, and ability to succeed.
+You may also have heard that being on that list can increase the odds of getting hired during the job search.

-That is certainly true–at least for certain types of jobs and certain industries.
-Still, you might wonder whether you should include dean’s list on your resume, and how to list it.
+That is certainly true--at least for certain types of jobs and certain industries.
+Still, you might wonder whether you should include your dean’s list distinction on your resume, and how to list it.
 In this post, we’ll examine those questions and help you better understand the issue.

 Tips to include the dean’s list the right way